-i.
+- i.
 Each Scheme Board shall recommend a set of rules for the registration of scheme participants.
-Aspiring members shall be required to comply with the requirements set by the appropriate scheme board.

-- ii.
-Participants operating in the Nigerian Payment Space shall be licensed and regulated by the Bank. - iii.
-Participants operating in the Nigerian Payment Space shall ensure they comply with all appropriate CBN Guidelines. - iv.
+Aspiring members shall be required to comply with the requirements set by the appropriate scheme board. - ii.
+Participants operating in the Nigerian payment space shall be licensed and regulated by the CBN. - iii.
+Participants operating in the Nigerian payment space shall ensure they comply with all appropriate CBN Guidelines. - iv.
 Participants and Payment Service Providers (PSPs) shall maintain a Compliance Matrix or other appropriate cross referencing tool to ensure and provide proof of compliance with key regulatory requirements. - v.
-All participants shall have a Legal and regulatory risk management policy. - vi.
-Participants shall establish a compliance function within their organisation headed by a senior officer that reports to the board.
+All participants should have a legal and regulatory risk management policy. - vi.
+Participants shall establish an appropriate compliance function within their organisation that provides regular reports to their Board of Directors.

 8.2.
-BUSINESS CONTINUITY
+Business Continuity

 - i.
 Participants shall build adequate redundancies into their operational infrastructures to reduce the risks associated with single points of failure to an acceptable level. - ii.
-Participants shall have a robust Operational Risk Management Policy that includes a Business Continuity Strategy and show evidence of compliance with ISO 22301 standards & subsequent standards and its successors. - iii.
+Participants shall have a robust Operational Risk Management Policy that includes a Business Continuity Strategy and show evidence of compliance with ISO 22301 standards and subsequent standards. - iii.
 Participants shall ensure that appropriate business continuity plans covering all critical services are in place and routinely tested.
 This should include services in the area of networking and good succession plan for critical personnel. - iv.
-Scheme Boards and participants shall ensure that all PSPs and other key suppliers have appropriate business continuity plans covering all critical services that are routinely tested and available for audit. - v.
+Scheme Boards and participants shall ensure that all PSPs and other key suppliers have appropriate business continuity plans, covering all critical services, which are routinely tested and available for audit. - v.
 Scheme Boards shall encourage improved collaboration among participants e.g. the use of shared services. - vi.
-Each participant shall maintain a 'Living Will' to allow for an orderly winddown procedure should the need arise.
+Systemically Important Payment Systems (as defined by the appropriate scheme boards) shall maintain a 'Living Will' to allow for an orderly wind-down procedure should the need arise.

 8.3.
-KNOW YOUR CUSTOMER / CLIENTS (KYC)
+Know Your Customer / Client (KYC)

 - i.
-Scheme participants shall conduct appropriate continuous KYC (including BVN validation) on all merchants before on-boarding and throughout the life of the relationship. - a.
+Scheme participants shall conduct appropriate continuous KYC on all Merchant customers/clients before on-boarding and throughout the life of the relationship. - a.
 As a minimum, the KYC check shall include checks against the appropriate sanction lists including the BVN Watch list. - b.
-KYC shall include adequate understanding and documentation of the merchant's main business lines (Know Your Customer's Business (KYCB)) to ensure effective transaction monitoring.

-- c.
-A merchant with any of its directors on the BVN Watch-list database shall be subject to enhanced monitoring. - ii.
-Each Scheme Board shall set appropriate enhanced monitoring scheme for watch-listed merchants.
-This shall include setting appropriate transaction limits in terms of volume and value for watch-listed merchants.
-If a bank decides to remove the limit placed, the bank must indemnify the system against this risk. - iii.
-A Merchant shall only be removed from the BVN Watch-list, in line with the BVN Watch-List Framework.
+KYC shall include adequate understanding and documentation of the Merchant customer's main business lines (Know Your Customer's Business (KYCB) to ensure effective transaction monitoring. - c.
+A Merchant customer/client with any of its directors on the BVN Watch-list database shall be subject to enhanced monitoring. - ii.
+Each Scheme Board shall recommend appropriate enhanced monitoring schemes for watch-listed customers/clients Merchant.
+This shall include setting appropriate transaction limits in terms of volume and value for watch-listed customers/clients Merchant. - iii.
+A customer/client/ Merchant shall only be removed from the BVN Watch-list, in line with the BVN Watch-List Framework. - iv.
+An Acquirer shall not on-board a Merchant where the Acquirer is aware or reasonably suspects that a Merchant is involved in illegal or illicit business v.
+Operators shall comply with CBN guidelines on the set up of Anti-Fraud desk and fraud management system.